Application and enrollment

 Information on applying with foreign certificates

-The general requirements for admission to a place at Hochschule RheinMain are:
+The general requirements for admission to a study place at Hochschule RheinMain are:

 A valid university entrance qualification